Fundamental limits of low-rank matrix estimation: the non-symmetric case: Main results

 \subsection{Numerical experiments}

 In this section we illustrate our results with numerical experiment: we compute the MMSE for different priors and noise levels.
-For simplicity, we will considers priors for $U$ and $V$ with zero mean, unit variance and with 2 values in their support.
-Therefore
+For simplicity, we will considers priors for $U$ and $V$ with zero mean, unit variance and with 2 values in their support:

 where $0<p_u,p_v<1$ characterize the asymmetry of the priors.
 We will first compare the performance of PCA with the MMSE.
-The results of \cite{benaych2012singular} mentioned in the introduction give:
+The results of~\cite{benaych2012singular} mentioned in the introduction give:

-We compute the MMSE using Proposition~\ref{prop:csq} and obtain \\ For the symmetric case, we see that PCA achieves a non-trivial performance as soon it is information-theoretically possible to estimate the signal ($\lambda > 1$).
+For the symmetric case ($p_u = p_v = 1/2$), we see that PCA achieves a non-trivial performance as soon it is information-theoretically possible to estimate the signal ($\lambda > 1$).
 It is however sub-optimal.
 In the asymmetric case, the information-theoretic threshold $\lambda_c$ is strictly below $1$.
 Thus, for $\lambda_c < \lambda < 1$, it is theoretically possible to achieve a non trivial performance but PCA fails.
-It is conjectured that any polynomial-time algorithm would fail in this regime (see for instance~\cite{lesieur2017constrained}). \\
+It is conjectured that any polynomial-time algorithm would fail in this regime (see for instance~\cite{lesieur2017constrained}).

-The asymmetry of the prior plays therefore a major role in our estimation problem.
-We will now keep $\lambda$ constant and let $p_u$ and $p_v$ vary (Figure~\ref{fig:asym}). \\ Figure~\ref{fig:asym} shows that when the priors become asymmetric enough, it suddenly becomes possible to make a non-trivial estimation.
-Moreover, the MMSE can be arbitrary small with a sufficient asymmetry.
-We see on Figure~\ref{fig:asym} (a) that the overlaps $q_u^*$ and $q_v^*$ are equal: the estimation performance will thus be the same for the vector $\bbf{U}$ and $\bbf{V}$.
-However, when only the prior on $U$ is asymmetric, we observe on Figure~\ref{fig:asym} (b) that it will be possible to estimate $\bbf{U}$ almost perfectly, whereas the performance for estimating $\bbf{V}$ will be significantly worst.
-As a result, the MMSE will not go to 0 as $p \to 0$.